loathengine/loathengine.github.io/README.md

 ### Getting Started: A Step-by-Step Guide

-Here is a simple guide to using the Empirical Accuracy tool to analyze your target images.

 **1. Add an Image**
 * Click the **"Add Image"** button to select a target image from your computer.
 * Once loaded, the image will appear in the main canvas area.